Wondering how to spice up your marriage? You’ve come to the right place!

 5. We don’t think it’s sinful, and we don’t think it’s wrong, it’s just not our cup of tea

-All right, with that out of the way, here are some ideas to help you play games to become more adventurous, without violating your sense of decorum:
+All right, with that out of the way, here are some ideas to help you spice up your marriage and become more adventurous, without violating your values:

 (Or give her love coupons, but I just feel more natural talking to women.
 If it’s the other way around in your marriage, just switch the pronouns).
 Sometimes the idea of having to be at someone’s mercy is actually rather enticing.
 If we have to do what they say, then it takes the hesitancy out of things.
 Sometimes we hesitate because we ask ourselves, “do I really want to do this?
 Is this too wild for me?
 Is this too weird?”
 And we get so caught up analyzing it we’re not able to make a decision.